JuanGrill/KHRandomPlayer/README.md

 ## Q&A:
 - Why takes too long to fetch a song?
    - At this time, the random song function of the site works a bit slow and sometimes fails to load.
-So, getting a lot of random songs could take a while.
+So, getting a song could take a while.
+This issue is parcially solved with the buffer queue.

-- The program found and played a song who was life changing, but it got skipped after it finished and I couldn't download it.
-Is there a way to get it?
+- The program found and played a song who was life changing for me, but it got skipped after it finished and I couldn't download it.
+Is there a way to find it?
    - Currently, there's no song history.
 However, its a intended feature, so please stay tuned!

 - Who is the creature who appears in the cover section and in the program icon?
    - Its Pommy!
-Please go and play Bomberman 64 TSA!
+Please take a look at Bomberman 64 TSA!

 - The code is a mess.
 Can I improve it?
-   - Yes, you can improve the code, ~~break it, destroy it,dream about it, use it to order pizza~~.
+   - Yes, you can improve the code, ~~break it, destroy it, dream about it, use it to order pizza~~.

 ## Troubleshooting:
 - The program isn't runnning.
    - Try installing .NET Framework 4.7.2.

 - The program throws a "Error in server" message constantly.
    - Check your internet connection.